New paintings from the fine art studio of Wendy Skog.

 This abstract painting is a good example of a painting that contains a minimal amount of line drawing superimposed on the color field.
 In a subsequent body of artwork, the weight of these two elements was reversed and drawing became the predominant element.

-This artwork embodies the perilous departure into pure abstract drawing.
-Using oilstick and other drawing mediums I wanted to construct an entire painting with a varied line element so that in completion the drawing composed the painting.
+This artwork embodies the perilous departure into pure abstract drawing Using oilstick and other drawing mediums I wanted to construct an entire painting with a varied line element so that in completion the drawing composed the painting.
 Quite an unforgiving process!
-The drawing seems to give the painting an electrified energy.
+The drawing seems to give this painting an electrified energy.
+See The Happiness of Blue and Table of Contents on this page both of which have been influenced by my oil drawings.